otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/05-relationships.md

 # 05: Relationships

-In **Prisma**, we can define different types of relationships between models.
-Here are three types you will encounter most often.
+## Relationship Types

-- **One-to-one:** A single model instance is associated with a single instance of another model.
+In **Prisma**, you can define relationships between models.
+There are three main types of relationships:

-- **One-to-many:** A single model instance is associated with multiple instances of another model.
+1. **One-to-One**: A relationship where one record in a table is related to one record in another table.
-- **Many-to-many:** Multiple instances of a model are associated with multiple instances of another model.
+2. **One-to-Many**: A relationship where one record in a table is related to multiple records in another table.

-## Getting Started
+3. **Many-to-Many**: A relationship where multiple records in a table are related to multiple records in another table.

-We are creating a relationship between the `Institution` and `Department` models.
-An `Institution` can have multiple `Department`s.
-A `Department` can only belong to one `Institution`.
+## Creating Relationships

----
+We are going to create a **One-to-Many** relationship between the `Institution` and `Department` models.

-In the `schema.prisma` file, add the following code.
+In the `schema.prisma` file, add the following `Department` model below the `Institution` model.

 ```prisma
 model Department {